dianping/cat/lib/c/docs/api.md

 Disable the `ccat`, shutdown `sender`, `monitor` and `aggregator` threads.

-Also release all the resources that have been used.
+And then release all the resources that have been used.

 ```c
 int catClientDestroy();